david4972/INOV-Inc./README.md

 b'bpv2K'

-We are Currently have an Executive Team they consist of:
+We Currently have an Executive Team that consist of:
 - David Okoronkwo - President, CTO
 - Patrick Crispino - CEO
 - Zachary Merrill - Investor Relations
 - Juyon Kim - COO

-Our Mission - To Advance the global credit, retail and institutional Banking system, pushing to more automated and efficient financial services.
+Our Mission - To Advance the global credit, retail and institutional Banking system, pushing to more efficient financial services.